Monitor Confluent Cloud Clients

 4. Expand one or all principals to see clients for the principal.

-This is the average latency between the client and the Kafka cluster.
+For each producer client, you can see the average request latency, which is the average latency between the client and the Kafka cluster.

 For the best practices in the latency monitoring in Confluent Cloud, refer to Optimize Confluent Cloud Clients for Latency.